Facilitating for Change: Building Skills and Possibility in a New Era

-Whether you are a change-maker advocating for an issue, an elected official seeking durable public policy, or anyone trying to advance an idea this workshop will help you to lead difficult conversations that can transform situations.
-This workshop offers opportunities to gain personal awareness and enhance practical facilitation skills.
-Participants will explore how to create safer, more welcoming environments for people to have brave and honest conversations about issues that often separate us.
-We will explore how our identities play a role in facilitation and how they affect group dynamics.
+Whether you are a change-maker advocating for an issue, an elected official seeking durable public policy, a committed citizen volunteering in a group or community format – anyone trying to find ways to connect across difference, this workshop will help you to lead difficult conversations that can transform situations.
+Participants will explore how to create safer, more welcoming environments for people to have brave and honest conversations.

-Peter Forbes is a northern New Englander with more than 20 years of experience as a process facilitator for dozens of communities and coalitions from Alaska to Maine.
+Peter Forbes has more than 20 years of experience facilitating difficult conversations that matter for dozens of communities, organizations and coalitions from Alaska to Maine.
 He also has many years of experience in organizational development, having founded and led 3 social profit organizations.
-Peter draws on other life experience as a writer, photographer, father and farmer.
+Peter draws on other life experiences as a published author, professional photographer, and farmer.

 Full workshop cost: